Russell-S-Harper/EXPLORE/README.md

 ## CX16 – v2.
 VERA Approach

 VERA is a display co-processor used in the CX16.
 It has a new feature, "FX", which provides helpers to improve line drawing, polygon filling, and other functions.
-Using the line drawing helper, I was able to implement 16-color line drawing routines such that, even written in C and implementing clipping, they are still about 25% faster than the 256-color line drawing routines in TGI.
+Using the line drawing helper, I was able to implement 16-color line drawing routines such that, even written in C and implementing clipping, they still run in about 80% of the time required by the 256-color line drawing routines in TGI.
 As an aside, the line drawing routines in `cx16-v1` using Bresenham's algorithm took 3× the time to run than the TGI drawing routines, so a huge improvement gain using VERA.

-I'm still deciding which direction to go next.
-Stay tuned for further updates!
+V2 takes a different perspective looking overhead into an arena setting with walls and rooms.
+I've foregone any masking, so just lines.
+Here's a [video](https://youtube.com/watch?v=RPV9IS4tWk4) of a simple room-with-a-room setting.
+I'm not really happy with it because you can see it chugging at 4 frames/s in some places. whick is too slow.
+Something like 6 frames/s would be satisfactory, but to get that will have to simplify the setting to something even more abstract.
+An alternative would be to make the viewing area smaller, but that's not somewhere I'd like to go just yet.

+I have a game in mind, a recreation of something I wrote a long time ago, unfortunately the original is lost to history…

 As in `cx16-v1`, should you want to build the demo, you'll need [cc65](https://github.com/cc65/cc65), [FLT](https://github.com/Russell-S-Harper/FLT), and [x16emu](https://github.com/x16community/x16-emulator).
 Check these repositories if there are any other dependencies.
 Be sure to adhere to the licensing terms provided in these repositories to ensure proper usage and compliance.